luongvuongnguyen/OurMovieSimilarity/README.md

 ## Introduction
 The OMS was built based on Java Web Application and Model-View-Controller model combine with the MySQL server.
 OMS is run by KEL (Knowledge Engineering Labotary) at Chung-Ang University.
 By using OMS, you will help us develop new experimental tools and interfaces for data exploration.
 OMS system is non-commercial.

-## Publication related to OMS dataset
+## Publications related to OMS dataset
 * Luong Vuong Nguyen, O-Joun Lee, Hoang Long Nguyen, Sojung An, Jason J. Jung, and Yue-Shan Chang.
 Crowdsourcing System for Measuring Cognitive Similarity in Recommendation System.
 In Proceeding of the ISSAT International Conference on Data Science in Business, Finance, and Industry (DSBFI 2019), pp. 109-113, Danang, Vietnam; July 03-05, 2019. https://www.issatconferences.org/Abstracts/dsbfi/Content_dsbfi/content_dsbfi_19/109.html

 * Luong Vuong Nguyen and Jason J. Jung.rowdsourcing Platform for Collecting Cognitive Feedbacks from Users: A Case Study on Movie Recommender System.
 In Springer Series in Reliability Engineering Book Series, Springer. https://doi.org/10.1007/978-3-030-43412-0_9